CesiumGS/cesium/Documentation/Contributors/PresentersGuide/README.md

 ## Practice

-A novice speaker will significantly benefit from multiple dry runs.
+A novice speaker will benefit significantly from multiple dry runs.

 First, ask your colleagues for feedback on your slides.

 Then, organize a _timed_ dry run.
-Invite your colleagues and ask them to take to take notes and provide feedback.
+Invite your colleagues and ask them to take notes and provide feedback.

 Then iterate with multiple dry runs until you are satisfied or run out of time.